 The index theorem could be interpreted in terms of quantum theory and has proved a useful tool for theoretical physicists.
 Beyond these linear problems, gauge theories involved deep and interesting nonlinear differential equations.
 In particular, the Yang-Mills equations have turned out to be particularly fruitful for mathematicians.
 Atiyah initiated much of the early work in this field and his student Simon Donaldson went on to make spectacular use of these ideas in 4-dimensional geometry.
 More recently Atiyah has been influential in stressing the role of topology in quantum field theory and in bringing the work of theoretical physicists, notably E Witten, to the attention of the mathematical community.

 The theories of superspace and supergravity and the string theory of fundamental particles, which involves the theory of Riemann surfaces in novel and unexpected ways, were all areas of theoretical physics which developed using the ideas which Atiyah was introducing.

 Atiyah was the American Mathematical Society Colloquium Lecturer in 1973.
 He was President of the London Mathematical Society in 1974-76 receiving its De Morgan Medal in 1980.
 Atiyah was knighted in 1983 and made a member of the Order of Merit in 1992.
-In 2004 he and Isadore Singer were awarded the Neils Abel prize of £480 000 for their work on the Atiyah-Singer Index Theorem.

 Article by: J J O'Connor and E F Robertson